Haritha-Kotapati/portfolio-draft/README.md

 # portfolio-draft
-A basic HTML draft of my portfolio.
+This is a basic HTML draft of my portfolio.